mhenrique94/leetcode10x/README.md

 # leetcode10x

-LeetCode exercises primarily resolved on python and javascript.
+LeetCode exercises primarily resolved in python and javascript.
 <br>[Platform here](https://leetcode.com/problemset/all/).

 <br> How to execute each exercise: